computer-lab/computerlab.io/source/_posts/the-truly-free-open-source-mfa.md

 __Everyone loves to talk shit about MFAs, but what's the good free option for people who want the MFA experience but are unable or unwilling to pay for it?__

-*Work in Progress: updated April 16th 2020*
+*Work in Progress: updated June 11th 2020*

 The art world consensus seems to be that MFA programs are [overpriced and borderline predatory](http://bfamfaphd.com/#topic-reports), but there's also a